‘The Bold And The Beautiful’ Spoilers For Feb. 20-24: Family Feud, Taboo Lovers

-The rivalry between the Forresters and the Spectras are going to intensify according to The Bold and the Beautiful spoilers for February 20 to 24.
+The rivalry between the Forresters and the Spectras are going to intensify, according to The Bold and the Beautiful spoilers for February 20 to 24.
 Sally and Steffy’s fight is far from over after Spectra’s main woman’s head got stuck on a wedding cake.
 Then there’s Ridge and Quinn who got caught doing something that a mother and son should not be doing.

 Quidge Chemistry